davWK/GoogleITAutomation/README.md

 *Open the file once again in "write" mode.*
 *Add each guest's name in the Python list to the file one by one.*

 ## generate_employee.py

-**Purpose** : The script reads a CSV file containing a list of employees in  organization, counts how many people are in each department, and then generates a report using this information.
+**Purpose** : The script reads a CSV file containing a list of employees in  organization, counts how many people are in each department, and then generates a report using this information
 **Highlight** : working with csv file

+## check-related-error.py

+**Purpose** : The script reads a log file and process it (using regex) and insights of it, according to the pattern specified.
+**Highlight** : regex, managing data and processes